Brindle: In literature

 For skies of couple-color as a brinded cow;

 For rose-moles all in stipple upon trout that swim ...

 But not Shakespeare

 In William Shakespeare's play Macbeth, the opening of act 4, scene 1, is often taken to refer to a brindled cat in the sense of coat pattern as described in this article, because it does contain the word "brinded":

 Thrice the brinded cat hath mew'd.

 However, in this context – Elizabethan English – the word "brinded" was used to mean branded, as in marked by fire.
-The word in Elizabethans used to describe a brindle-colored coat was "streaked".
+Elizabethans used the word "streaked" to describe a brindle-colored coat.